-It has long been a dream of aircraft designers to create an airplane that not only can fly long ranges at high speeds and carry heavy cargo, but can also take off, hover and land like a helicopter.
-Such a plane would have the flexibility to handle many different types of military missions and would also have civilian and commercial uses.
+Aircraft designers have long dreamed of creating an airplane that not only can fly long ranges at high speeds and carry heavy cargo but can also take off, hover and land like a helicopter.
+Such a plane would have the flexibility to handle many different types of military missions and combat operations, as well as have civilian and commercial uses.

 The major advantages of the Osprey over a helicopter are:

-The advantage of the Osprey over an airplane is that it can take off, hover and land like a helicopter.
-This makes is more versatile than an airplane for such missions as moving troops to remote areas, especially those without landing strips, or conducting long-range rescue operations at sea.
+The advantage of the Osprey, which is capable of fleet logistics support, over an airplane is that it can take off, hover and land like a helicopter.
+This makes it more versatile than an airplane for such missions as moving troops to remote areas, especially those without landing strips, or conducting long-range rescue operations at sea.